ehsangittt/roadmap/ansible/README.md

  `Note:`  You need to download the files containerd.io , docker-ce , docker-ce-cli , docker-compose-plugin

-<br>After download these files you have to put the file version in vars.yml file like me .
+<br>After downloading the files, just like the file I created (vars.yml), copy the version of each file in front of its corresponding file, and then run the playbook.